 Prior to undertaking any vegetation removal that creates an erodible surface, erosion and sediment control measures that apply to wider earthworks shall be installed.
 Where removal of vegetation creates an erodible surface, progressive stabilisation is required within 14 days (or a period otherwise agreed in relevant SCWMPs).
-Stabilisation will occur using mulched tree vegetation (or other material described in 5.3 above) prior to diversion channels and treatment devices being established.
+Stabilisation will occur (as per Section 5.3 above) prior to diversion channels and treatment devices being established.